14 reasons you are better than your fund manager

 11. You control the costs

-Using a discount broker I can buy and sell nearly any company in the world for around 1% in fees.
+With a discount broker I can buy and sell nearly any company in the world for around 1% in fees.
 If I hold a position for three years that equates to 0.33% per year plus a 0.25% custody fee.

 That is a lot lower than funds that charge 1% to 1.5% per year on top of a 5% initial fee and other expenses.